Azure-Samples/eventhub-dotnet-manage-event-hub-geo-disaster-recovery/README.md

 - csharp
 products:
 - azure
-services: Event-Hub
+extensions:
-platforms: dotnet
+- services: Event-Hub
-author: yaohaizh
+- platforms: dotnet
 ---

 # Getting started on managing event hub geo-disaster recovery using C# #

  Azure Event Hub sample for managing geo disaster recovery pairing -
    - Create two event hub namespaces
    - Create a pairing between two namespaces
    - Create an event hub in the primary namespace and retrieve it from the secondary namespace
    - Retrieve the pairing connection string
    - Fail over so that secondary namespace become primary.

 ## Running this Sample ##